Game Plan For The Week - Cramer's Mad Money (7/24/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Monday, July 24.

-This is the busiest week of the earnings and 200 companies out of the S&P500 are due to report this week.
+This is the busiest week of the earnings season and 200 companies out of the S&P 500 are due to report this week.
 "The distortions caused by all these earnings coming at once are immense, so, if you're listening to me, CFOs and CEOs, please, you need to rethink when you report.
 You can do it earlier, you can do it later, anything but this week.
 You're not going to get the right prices for your stock," said Cramer.
 With that, he discussed his game plan for the week.

 Tuesday

-Industrial stocks, restaurants and semi-conductors will report on Tuesday - Caterpillar (NYSE:CAT), 3M (NYSE:MMM), United Technologies (NYSE:UTX), McDonald's (NYSE:MCD), Domino's (NYSE:DPZ), Chipotle (NYSE:CMG) and Advanced Micro Devices (NASDAQ:AMD)
+Industrial stocks, restaurants and semiconductors will report on Tuesday - Caterpillar (NYSE:CAT), 3M (NYSE:MMM), United Technologies (NYSE:UTX), McDonald's (NYSE:MCD), Domino's (NYSE:DPZ), Chipotle (NYSE:CMG) and Advanced Micro Devices (NASDAQ:AMD).

 The industrial stocks are expected to report good results.
-Cramer's pick is 3M of the three, but his recommendation for all three stocks were, "High expectations have caused these stocks to ramp going into earnings, so if you want to buy them, I suggest waiting until the end of the conference calls before you pull the trigger.
+Cramer's pick is 3M of the three, but his recommendations for all three stocks were, "High expectations have caused these stocks to ramp going into earnings, so if you want to buy them, I suggest waiting until the end of the conference calls before you pull the trigger.
 Trading off the headlines is just way too risky this week."

 Cramer thinks CEO Steve Easterbrook's initiative will keep driving McDonald's up.
 "I think the wonder continues, though, with better-than-expected numbers, a weaker dollar and some customer relations improvement that could continue to propel this stock," he said.
-Domino's has beaten the earnings consistently while Chipotle on the other hand has had many unfavorable incidents and weak earnings due to them.
+Domino's has beaten earnings consistently while Chipotle, on the other hand, has had many unfavorable incidents and weak earnings due to these.
 Cramer thinks this time will be no different.

 AMD's chips are everywhere and Cramer expects good numbers from them.
 "AMD doesn't seem to be able to tell a great story and we typically get sell-offs after it reports.
 So if you want to own AMD, may I suggest that you wait," he added.